EricDahlvang/BotBuilderSkillsVSIX-V4/src/UncompressedProjectTemplates/SkillRootWithEchoBot/README.md

-# SimpleBotToBot Echo Skill
+# Skill Root With Echo Bot

-Bot Framework v4 skills echo sample.
+Bot Framework v4 skills root with echo sample.

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple skill consumer (SimpleRootBot) that sends message activities to a separate skill.
 This project also contains an EchoBot, demonstrating this bot consumed as a skill as well as Root Bot.